confident-ai/deepeval/README.md

   - track events to identify live LLM responses in production
   - real-time evaluation in production
   - add production events to existing evaluation datasets to strength evals over time

+(Note that while some metrics are for RAG, others are better for a fine-tuning use case.
+Make sure to consult our docs to pick the right metric.)

 <br />